La voz de los '80: Background and composition

 Jorge González, Claudio Narea and Miguel Tapia met in March 1979, at Liceo No. 6 for men in the San Miguel commune.
-This high school was not only representative for being the place where they met, González explained during a visit to his establishment in 1987, it was also transcendental for the creation of the band's first album.
+This high school was not only representative for being the place where they met, as González explained during a visit to his establishment in 1987, it was also instrumental in the creation of the band's first album.
 In 1982, when they were in their last year of high school, they learned to play the guitar, it was at that time that González began to write the first songs that would be part of the debut album.

 After taking the Academic Aptitude Test (PAA), in March 1983, González entered the Faculty of Arts at the University of Chile to study a degree in music.
 Among his colleagues were those who would later form part of the new Chilean pop scene: Igor Rodríguez (future Aparato Raro), Robert Rodríguez (future Banda 69) and Carlos Fonseca, with the last two he quickly established a friendship; Fonseca first became friends with González and Igor, because their musical tastes were similar and different from the rest.

 Fonseca, born in Peru in 1961, arrived in Chile at the age of four but moved with his family to Argentina ten years later, and would return to Chile in another ten years.
 Regarding his first impression upon returning, he recalled: «I found myself in a country where there was nothing and the relationship of the people with music was very light».
 According to the NaciónRock.com website, culture, bohemia, and youth had been annihilated by the shock policies implemented by military fascism.
 Fonseca entered the Catholic University to study commercial engineering, at the same time he opened the Fusión record store.
 The following year, with the approval of his father, Mario Fonseca, he dropped out of college to switch to music.
 At that time he dedicated himself completely to Fusion, and after taking the PAA, he entered the Faculty of Arts.

 González immediately stood out as a sharp and brilliant student.
 He teased the music reading teacher and her classmates laughed; In those circumstances, Fonseca began to speak to him.
 According to the unauthorized biographer of Los Prisioneros, Freddy Stock, one afternoon while they were waiting for Juan Amenábar, their audition teacher, Fonseca approached González to see what he was writing, concentrating on his notebook, and read the first scribbles of "Latinoamérica es un pueblo al sur de Estados Unidos".
 Later, when she recalled the moment, she said that she had found him "originally talented."